GSA/digitalgov.gov/content/posts/2014-12-18-innovation-through-market-stimulation.md

 ---
-url: /2014/12/18/innovation-through-market-stimulation/
 date: 2014-12-18 11:10:30 -0400
 title: Innovation Through Market Stimulation
 summary: Crowdsourcing and prize competitions can take many forms, which makes them a great open innovation tool.
 A large group of federal agencies and other partners has launched a competition that also involves a secondary crowdsourcing element.
-The Nutrient Sensor Challenge is a market stimulation prize competition to accelerate the
+The Nutrient Sensor Challenge is a market stimulation prize competition to accelerate
 authors:
   - dustin-renwick
 categories:
   - Challenges
-  - 'Crowdsourcing and Citizen Science'
+  - 'Crowdsourcing &amp; Citizen Science'
   - Monthly Theme
 tag:
   - challenges and prize competitions